Duncanma/Blog/content/Blog/llms-txt-support.md

 {{ end }}
 ```

-## Bonus points, adding a ‘copy as markdown’ action to my pages
+## Bonus points, adding a 'copy as markdown' action to my pages

-After I originally read about this idea, and did the steps above, I heard that Open AI [added a ‘Copy Page’ button](https://community.openai.com/t/added-a-copy-page-button-for-docs/1043188) that puts the markdown of the current documentation page into your clipboard.
+After I originally read about this idea, and did the steps above, I heard that Open AI [added a 'Copy Page' button](https://community.openai.com/t/added-a-copy-page-button-for-docs/1043188) that puts the markdown of the current documentation page into your clipboard.
 I figured I might as well do the same, so I added a little partial to my pages.

 ```html
 <span class="copyAsMarkdown"><button><svg>…</svg>Copy as Markdown</button></span>